bionlplab/medtext/medtext-docs/contribute.md

 # Contributing to medtext

-You are here to help on medtext?
+Are you here to help on medtext?
-Awesome, feel welcome and read the following sections in order to know how to ask questions and how to work on something.
+Awesome, feel welcome and read the following sections to know how to ask questions and how to work on something.

 When contributing to this repository, please first discuss the change you